Pat Fox - President

 Bryan Pettit is a Senior Court Officer for NYS Courts Dept. of Public Safety, currently detailed to Rensselaer Supreme & County Courts since 1998.
 I have an A.A.S. in Criminal Justice from H.V.C.C., and an extensive family history in law enforcement.
 I am excited to be a part of Blue Friday, and look forward to being able to support my brothers & sisters in blue, their families, and continue the legacy of this fine organization.

 Selena Dutcher - Director

-Selena Dutcher is the Upstate Marketing Director for Albany Broadcasting.
+Selena Dutcher is the Sales and Leasing Consultant at Capital Luxury Cars.
 She previously worked as the Marketing and Promotions Director for Townsquare Media and represented Country 107.7 WGNA FM, Q103, 105.7 Crush FM and 104.5 The Team.
 Selena helped to create Blue Friday and has been a board member since the inception of the event.
 Selena is a 1997 graduate of Siena College with a BA and a concentration in Communications.
 Selena has worked in Capital District radio since 1997.

 Ramon Guerrero - Director, Licensed Clinical Psychologists